Acoustical Ceiling Tile Restoration

 Commercial Case Study – Acoustical Ceiling Tile Restoration

-Our Client is a large supermarket chain in New England who had stained acoustical ceiling tiles due to a leak that made the supermarket look dated and unclean.
+Our Client is a large supermarket chain in New England that had stained acoustical ceiling tiles due to a leak.
+The staining on their drop ceiling made their otherwise pristine food market look dated and unclean.

 - We were able to transform the look of the acoustical ceiling tiles from yellow and stained to like-new for half the cost of installing new tiles.

 - Ceiling tiles were painted in place (we did not have to remove them).

 - The paint was specifically designed to paint acoustical ceiling tiles and is sprayed on.